Horbury: Notable people

 Architect John Carr was born in Horbury in 1723.
 His nephew bought Sunroyd House in 1789 and renamed it "Carr Lodge".
-Horbury Bridge is known as the home of Onward, Christian Soldiers, the hymn written by Sabine Baring-Gould.
+Horbury Bridge is known as the home of Onward, Christian Soldiers, the hymn written by Sabine Baring-Gould, when he was curate of the Horbury Bridge church.
 Stan Barstow, author of Joby and A Kind of Loving, was born in Horbury.
 In his autobiography, he said that Ossett and Horbury were the "border country" where the north-west of the coalfield merges with the south-east of the wool towns.
 William Baines, born in 1899, was a pianist and prolific composer who died in 1922 of tuberculosis; he composed two hundred works, the majority for solo piano.

 Two children from Horbury, Christianne and Robert Shepherd, died of carbon monoxide poisoning while on holiday in Corfu in October 2006.
 Their deaths resulted in changes to health and safety policies in the travel industry.
 A memorial garden was opened at Horbury Primary School, which they both attended.